pona-la/lipu-sona/pages/en/sitelen_pona.md

  * A font called "[linja pona](https://musilili.net/linja-pona/)" is characteristic for its basic design and support for tons and tons of different composite characters.
-It used to be, and may still be, the most popular option.
+It used to be the most popular option.

  * "[sitelen sa (previously "sitelen pona pona")](https://jackhumbert.github.io/sitelen-sa/)" is a font that features some characters way different from regular sitelen pona,